Mind the intelligent machines

 Conclusion: a mutation of a cultural species

-In order to accomplish this mutation, first we must put our totally free, creative and harmonic intelligence, as well as its education, at the centre of human life.
+In order to accomplish this mutation we should clearly understand that: past and future are the realms of a dominant hegemonic intelligence of need with its conflicts and violence; the new culture should be strong culture of the present, a peaceful culture founded on liberating intelligence.
+First, we must put our totally free, creative and harmonic intelligence, as well as its education, at the centre of human life.
 Intelligence instead of accumulated knowledge over the ages and thoughts – the so called Knowledge Society – which are prone to manipulation by domination power, and used for the depredation of nature as well as the imposition of behaviour upon people.
-Instead of domination power, we should understand creative power to be the true human power, the only one capable of a creative revolt to free humanity from exploitation society.
+Instead of domination power, we should understand creative power to be the true human power, the only one capable of a creative revolt to break away from exploitation society with its corruption.
 We must also learn to put production at the service of creativity instead of the inverse.
 Reversing the actual economy: from an unsustainable taxing productivity-consumerism information economy at the service of plutocracy, into a self-gratifying creativity educational intelligence economy at the service of life.
 This new economy can be sustainable even austere and not centred around production and consumerism due to its main assets of efficient and self-rewarding permanent education and creativity.
 Their reward comes with enjoying the activity itself, so it is not completely dependent on the results or products, their marketing and consumption.
 For instance, true artists let not their merchants dominate them.
 An economy and politics that is truly concerned with the flourishing of creative intelligence in all of the population through wealth distribution, social justice and permanent education.
 For this to occur and to avoid intelligence perversion and progressive degradation becoming a mass of greedy consumers destroying the Earth, we first need in each society a minority devoted to a high level of liberating intelligence, so they can become a reference for the majority.
 The goodness of policies should be judged having in mind these basic values.
 Teams and teams of teams at all levels of the subsidiary social symbiosis should decide these policies.
 Thus, making possible a true creative democracy, a society where power is distributed along all of the fabric of our society, and where everyone can realise their greatest possibility: to truly enjoy the mastery of life through a free and creative intelligence in all activities; realising true democracy, the power of people’s creative intelligence.
 In creative democracies, the important presence of spontaneous free creative intelligence acting in teams and meaningful in itself, come to put an end to the total dominion of means ends individualistic action proper of productive exploitation societies.
 We should realise that only these multicultural, very dynamic, creative democracies, characterised by the unity and harmony of functional, axiological and liberating intelligence, can direct technosciences to a good life for all, by leaving behind the old, but without future alliance between technosciences, plutocracy and imperialism.
 For instance, declaring illegal the extraction or robbing of data from people and applying programs such as big data to predict, control and modify the behaviour of the people.
 In summary, this is the mutation of our cultural species that we desperately need.
 To mutate from the Homo Sapiens, the one who knows in order to dominate into the Homo Quaerens, the one who questions in order to investigate and create, to enjoy and put themselves at the service of humanity and life.
 This is the proposal that can be found in the homoquaerens.info Blog.